 - 2.1 The inverted pendulum may be supported by a vehicle moving along a straight line.
-Any other innovative design, which does not violate the spirit of the competition, may be allowed at the discretion of the judges subject to the following conditions: - 2.2 The inverted pendulum must be free to swing.
+Any other innovative design which does not violate the spirit of the competition may be allowed at the discretion of the judges subject to the following conditions: - 2.2 The inverted pendulum must be free to swing.
 It must be balanced by moving the pivoted support point parallel to the plane of the swing.
-The pivot must be fixed to the vehicle. - 2.3 The robot must use a standard contest balance pole specified by the organise rs.
+The pivot must be fixed to the vehicle. - 2.3 The robot must use a standard contest balance pole specified by the organisers.
 A sample pole will be supplied for the institutions participating in the competition.
 The pole material will be aluminium. - 2.4 There is no size restriction on the robot.
+The overall size will be such that it would be able to operate on the table provided by the organisers.
 No part of the robot, other than the its wheels, must touch the surface of balance table.
-It must not fall off the competition table surface during the operation.
-No part of the robot can protrude outside of the balance table at the start of the competition. - 2.5 Balancing the pendulum/pole using any form of gyroscopic principle is not admissible. - 2.6 A self-balancing design in which the pendulum will always stand up due to the use of a balance weight below the axis of rotation is also not admissible. - 2.7 There should be no relative motion between the pole-support axis and the body of the vehicle. - 2.8 No guide rails are allowed.
+It must not fall off the competition table surface during the operation. - 2.5 Balancing the pendulum/pole using any form of gyroscopic principle is not admissible. - 2.6 A self-balancing design in which the pendulum will always stand up due to the use of a balance weight below the axis of rotation is also not admissible. - 2.7 There should be no relative motion between the pole-support axis and the body of the vehicle. - 2.8 No guide rails are allowed. - 2.9 The vehicle must be completely autonomous, with no wires connected externally and with no RF signals or power lines coming from outside.